Domaine la Taupe

 Bertjan Mol was born and raised in the Netherlands.
 In 1999 on a trip to France, he tasted his first natural wine.
 It was a revelation, and led him to create Bruutwijn, one of the first companies in the Netherlands to import natural wines.

-As things progress in the way they do, Bert decided he wanted to have a go at making wine himself.
-Aware that Bruno Allion (whose wines he imported) was looking to retire, he proposed an offer, and Bruno agreed to let him take over a portion of his Domaine.
+As things progress in the way they do, Bert and his wife Nicole, decided they wanted to have a go at making wine themselves.
+Aware that Bruno Allion (whose wines he imported) was looking to retire, they proposed an offer, and Bruno agreed to let them take over a portion of his Domaine.

 Bruno sold half of his 2016’s to Bert and Nicole while still in barrel.
 They only bottled them, so these wines on offer are really Bruno’s last wines!
 They are some of the most expressive and soulful natural wines that I have ever tasted.